Rostelecom-Red-Team/GoodbyeEDR/README.md

 █────█────█────█────██────████─███───███───█────██─█─██
 ██████████████████████████████─████████████████████████

+## Info
-Disable notifications of AV & EDR from events occurring in the system.
+Disable & hook notifications of AV & EDR from events occurring in the system.

 The project has the following features:
 1. List all callbacks & minifilters.